 Students may pursue a master's degree or specialist degree en route to a doctoral degree while continuing to make adequate progress toward their doctoral degree, as determined by the expectations established by the student and their doctoral advisor.
 Failure to make adequate progress toward the doctoral degree will endanger the student's enrollment in the doctoral program.
+Alternatively, a Clemson master's/specialist degree earned within 4 years of enrolling in a Clemson doctoral program may also be considered en route to this doctoral degree.

 At the discretion of a student's doctoral advisory committee, coursework required for an en route master's degree or specialist degree may also be used to satisfy the doctoral degree coursework requirement, partially or fully.
 The minimum credit hours typically required for the doctoral degree (30 credit hours) may be reduced by 6 credit hours for students pursuing an en route master's degree or specialist degree.
 This is accomplished by double-counting a maximum of 6-credit hours towards both the master's/specialist and doctoral total credit hour requirements.
-The result will be a 30-credit hour masters or specialist degree and a minimum 24 unique credits towards the doctoral degree.
+The result will be a 30-credit hour master's or specialist degree and a minimum 24 unique credits towards the doctoral degree.

-Procedure for Students: Arrange a meeting with your doctoral advisor before proceeding to fill out the plan of study portions of the "GS2" and "GS2-14" forms to discuss the following concerns:
+Procedure for Students: Arrange a meeting with your doctoral advisor before proceeding to fill out the plan of study portions of the GS2 (doctorate) and GS2-14 (en route master's/specialist) forms to discuss the following concerns: